-Under the terms of the ARO-AMG1 Agreement, the Company has granted a worldwide, exclusive license to ARO-AMG1, an undisclosed genetically validated cardiovascular target.
+Under the terms of the ARO-AMG1 Agreement, the Company has granted an option to a worldwide, exclusive license to ARO-AMG1, an undisclosed genetically validated cardiovascular target.
 The collaboration between the Company and Amgen is governed by a joint steering committee comprised of an equal number of representatives from each party.
 The Company is also responsible for developing, optimizing and manufacturing the candidate through certain preclinical efficacy and toxicology studies to determine whether the candidate the Company has developed meets the required criteria as defined in the agreement (the "Arrowhead Deliverable").
 If this is achieved, Amgen will then have the option to an exclusive license for the intellectual property generated through the Company's development efforts, and will likely assume all development, regulatory and commercialization efforts for the candidate upon the option exercise.
 The Company has determined that the significant deliverables under the ARO-AMG1 Agreement include the license, the joint research committee and the development and manufacturing activities toward achieving the Arrowhead Deliverable.
 The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
 Therefore, the deliverables are not separable and, accordingly, the license and undelivered services are being treated as a single unit of accounting.
 The Company will recognize revenue on a straight-line basis from October 1, 2016, through September 30, 2018.
 The due date for achieving the Arrowhead Deliverable is September 28, 2018.
 The Company received the upfront payment of \$5 million due under this agreement in September 2016.
-The initial \$5 million payment was recorded as Deferred Revenue, and \$0.6 million of this was amortized into Revenue in the current period.
+The initial \$5 million payment was recorded as Deferred Revenue, and \$0.6 million of this was amortized into Revenue during the three months ended December 31, 2017.
+During the three months ended December 31, 2016, \$0.6 million of this payment was amortized into Revenue.
+Of the initial \$5 million payment, \$1.9 million remains in Deferred Revenue as of December 31, 2017.